SeanJCasey/udacity-blockchain/3_restful_web_api/README.md

 This project provides API endpoints to retrieve and add new block data to the private blockchain from Project 2.
 Some slight modifications have been made to the code from Project 2 in order to get the desired functionality and error handling.

+## Required packages

+This project uses the Hapi framework to serve its API endpoints.
+It also uses Hapi's Boom package for HTTP-friendly error handling.

+Install these and other required packages using `npm install`

 ## Endpoints